-3CR is bringing you a series of special broadcasts featuring recordings of live performances from Make It Up Club and other events and venues across Melbourne that feature similar artists.
+3CR is bringing you a series of special broadcasts featuring recordings of live performances from Make It Up Club and other experimental and improvised Australian music.
 The show is produced by Nat Grant from the Make It Up Club Collective.
 The Make It Up Club is committed to nurturing, presenting and promoting avant-garde improvised music and sound performance of the highest conceptual and performative standards, regardless of idiom, genre, or instrumentation.